Chasingdreams6/MIT6.824/src/raft/raft.md

 ### Design Principle
 1. Use LOCK+POLL rather than Channel.
 Because Pooling is more simple, but needs design timeout carefully.
 2. Use some background go-routine to check some status and do some jobs.
+3. Use low heartbeat rate + high frequency poll to increase performance.
+Some operation such as RP, InstallSnapshot will also be seen as heartbeat.

 ### Debugging
 1. `dlog` is a python3 script for present output.